BaraaMohamed2311/Graduation-Project/tasks.md

 - rename function at perms to be  executeRemoveOther instead of executeRemoveOtherPerm
 - move the queries inside the executeRemoveOther and pass the id as parameter
 - let Modify Perms at list.js use the User.getPerms function instead of executleSQLQueries()

+// Booking
+patient can update status to Cancelled only if it was Scheduled with him employee can update any consultion data , can get any data about consultion

+Check isVaildEmployeeTitleForAppointments and doctor and surgeon methods

+ADD PERM Logic TO

+/room:id/empty

+/room:id/assign

+ADD Title CHeck at uploading files to check user is patient

+Replace THese lines :
+// --2.
+See if user exists at one of the tables
+        const query_emp = `SELECT EXISTS(SELECT * FROM employees WHERE emp_email =?)
+AS data_exists`
+        const userIsEmployee = await isExist(query_emp,[user_email]);
+        // search for user inside patients table const query_pat = `SELECT EXISTS(SELECT * FROM patients WHERE patient_email =?)
+AS data_exists`
+        const userIsPatient = await isExist(query_pat,[user_email]);

+        with a function that execute first query and if not found then it goes to next query, for better performance